 I put my hands tentatively to my mouth.
 Thank God, a full set of teeth still, but what flew off me?
 The wardrobe lady solved the mystery, retrieving the long rhinestone earrings which the force of June's slap had sent spinning.
 But any more shooting was out of the question.
 On each of my cheeks was forming the perfect imprint of a tiny hand!
 Branded, if not for life, for the two or three days it took for the welts to go down.
 June was desperately sorry, and it took longer to calm her down than it did me.
 Luckily, when they saw the scene on rushes it was unnecessary to reshoot the slap--it had complete authenticity!

 Is it just the Siren, or does it seem that there was something else going on here?
 It isn't hard to cheat a slap.
-The Siren herself learned how to do it.
+The Siren herself learned how to do it in acting class, pretty early on too.
 Perhaps Allyson was so tiny that nobody thought it worthwhile to teach her how.
 Or perhaps Allyson had vast reserves of repressed anger that came roaring out at that moment.

-Or, deep down inside, she wasn't sweet at all.
+Or, perhaps, deep down inside, she wasn't sweet at all.
 Hmm...